interledger/web-monetization-projects/packages/coil-extension/test/README.md

-# playwright
+# puppeteer

-There are currently some playwright scripts, which can be launched via [test.sh](../test.sh) which while aren't very sophisticated are better than nothing!
+There are currently some puppeteer scripts, which can be launched via [test.sh](../test.sh) which while aren't very sophisticated are better than nothing!
-Check [env.ts](../coil-playwright-utils/src/lib/env.ts) for environment configuration values.
+Check [env.ts](../../coil-puppeteer-utils/src/lib/env.ts) for environment configuration values.

 ```bash
 # from packages/coil-extension